rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9.md

         `DellEMC(conf)# Hello world!`

+---

+## `exit`, `end`, `do`, and `show`.

 To exit a mode or its sub-mode and return to the previous mode, use the `exit` command.

-To return to the EXEC Privilege mode from any mode, use the `end` command.
+To return to the EXEC Privilege mode from *any* mode, use the `end` command.

-To run an EXEC Privilege mode command from the CONFIGURE mode, precede the command with the `do` command.
+To run EXEC Privilege mode commands from the CONFIGURE mode, precede the command with `do`.
 This is useful for running `show` commands or saving the configuration without exiting the CONFIGURE mode.

 [*Reference*](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/cli-modes?guid=guid-c2dacafb-b58b-43bb-a295-669a21dc2d18&lang=en-us)